CZ-NIC/knot/doc/man_kdig.rst

   Full zone transfer request.

 **IXFR=**\ *serial*
-  Incremental zone transfer request for specified starting SOA serial number.
+  Incremental zone transfer request for specified SOA serial number (i. e. all zone changes newer than the specified serial are to be returned).

 **NOTIFY=**\ *serial*
   Notify message with a SOA serial hint specified.